Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Robust multiobjective optimization

 \subsection{Necessary and sufficient conditions for robust efficiency}

-In this section, we prove counterparts of Theorems~\ref{thm-nec-mco} and~\ref{thm-suff-mco} for robust multiobjective problems, which concern scalarization of~\eqref{robust-mco} with some \hbox{$u: \Re^n \to \Re$}.
+In this section, we prove counterparts of Theorems~\ref{thm-nec-mco} and~\ref{thm-suff-mco} for robust multiobjective optimization concerning scalarization of~\eqref{robust-mco} with some upper semicontinuous scalarizing function \hbox{$u: \Re^n \to \Re$}.
 The scalarized problem for the uncertain case takes the form

+where the maximum is attained due to the upper semicontinuity of $u$ and compactness of $f(x;\S)$.
 It is worth noticing some situations when this formulation constitutes a tractable optimization problem: If $f$ and $\X$ are convex, $\S$ is finite, and $u$ is increasing and convex, then the problem can be tractably solved on its epigraph form:

 If $\S$ is infinite, there are special cases when~\eqref{robust-mco-scalarized} can be reformulated using robust optimization techniques.
 For example, if $u$ is a nonnegative vector, \hbox{$\S = \{s \in \Re^{n_s}: A s \leq b, s \geq 0\}$} is polyhedral, and \hbox{$f(x;s) = F(x) s$} is linear in $s$, where \hbox{$F : \Re^m \to \Re^n \times \Re^{n_s}$} is convex and matrix-valued, then strong duality for linear programming can be used to reformulate the problem